Rainwater Harvesting for California’s Central Coast

-We are starting to see some rain this year, but as Californians we know that every drop of rain we get is precious.
-It seems as though drought years are common, and normal winters are few and far between.
-When it comes to the landscape, there are several techniques that can be used to maximize the harvest and use of rain water.
+Although we’ve seen a bit of rain this year, as Californians we know that every drop we get is precious.
+It seems as though drought years are becoming more common, and wet winters are few and far between.
+Capturing and using rainwater has many benefits.
+Rainwater is very healthy for plants because it is 100% soft, free of salts, minerals, and chemicals, slightly acidic and a natural source of nitrogen.
+When it comes to the landscape, there are several techniques that can be used to harvest and utilize rainwater.

 For every 1” of rainfall, you can capture 0.62 gallons of water per square foot.
-For example, a 3,000 square foot home will collect 1,870 gallons from 1” of rain.
-With an average annual rainfall of 21”, a home in Atascadero, CA has the potential to collect nearly 40,000 gallons in one winter.
-Once stored, the rain water can be filtered and pumped into an irrigation system to supplement the water supply during the dry season.
+This means that a home with a 3,000 square foot roof will collect 1,870 gallons from 1” of rain.
+With an average annual rainfall of 19” in San Luis Obispo and 13” in Paso Robles, that same home has the potential to collect between 24,000 and 37,000 gallons over one winter.
+Once stored, the rainwater can be filtered and pumped into an irrigation system to supplement the water supply during the dry season.

 One major constraint for rainwater harvesting systems is the cost.
-In California, most of the rain comes during our short Winter season, with little need for irrigation between storms.
-In order to maximize the harvest, you need to have a lot of storage for the water.
-Most commonly, above ground tanks are used to store collected rain water.
+In California, most of the rain comes during our short winter season, with little need for irrigation between storms.
+To maximize the harvest, you need to have a lot of storage for the water.
+Most commonly, above-ground tanks are used to store collected rainwater.
 There are a lot of options for above or underground storage tanks, with plastic being the least expensive material.
-Collected water can also be stored in a holding pond, but this method does allow water loss to evaporation.
+Collected water can also be stored in a holding pond, but this method allows for water loss to evaporation.

 When to Plan